 - Submit your university application by January 15 (this application is also used to apply to the Clark Honors College).
 Students who submit the university application by January 15 will be automatically considered for General University and Summit or Apex scholarships.

 - Submit the FAFSA online to the federal processors by March 1.

 - Admitted Clark Honors College students should watch for an information packet that includes additional deadlines.

 - Return your Intent to Register Form (or submit it online using DuckWeb) with your $200 advance tuition deposit (ATD) by the date listed on your form.
 For most students this will be May 1.

 - Check your mailbox for IntroDUCKtion information.

 - Look for your Notice of Financial Aid Eligibility to arrive by mid-April if you applied for financial aid by February 1.
 You’ll need to accept your award within 45 days.
 Make sure to review the terms and conditions of any scholarships you receive.

-- Sign up online via DuckWeb for IntroDUCKtion (our summer orientation, advising, and registration program) and First-Year Programs such as Freshman Interest Groups.
+- Sign up online via DuckWeb for IntroDUCKtion (our summer orientation, advising, and registration program).

 - For most students, the last chance to submit the Intent to Register Form is May 1, the national response to colleges deadline.

 - If you haven't already, accept your financial aid award by the deadline listed in your award letter.

 - Register for IntroDUCKtion via DuckWeb.
 Registrations will be accepted through June 30 on a space-available basis.